-Scutellaria brachyspica,
+Scutellaria brachyspica, a

-the lower ones are smaller, 1.5-5cm in length and 1-4cm in width, in
+lower ones are smaller, 1.5-5cm in length and 1-4cm in width, in the

-the shape of ovate or triangular-ovate, with coarse serrations on
+shape of ovate or triangular-ovate, with coarse serrations on

 margins.
 There are some glandular spots on the backside.
 Stem tips